odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 But the problem is, that the basePath can be different for each host (dev, testing, staging, prod etc...).

-The [BasePathMiddleware](https://github.com/selective-php/basepath) detects the basePath and sets the base path into the Slim app instance.
+The [BasePathMiddleware](https://github.com/selective-php/basepath) detects and sets the base path into the Slim app instance.

 To install the BasePathMiddleware, run: